pasqal-io/qadence/docs/qml/qcl.md

-In this tutorial, we show how to apply `qadence` for solving a basic quantum machine learning application: fitting a simple function with the quantum circuit learning (QCL) algorithm.
+In this tutorial, we show how to apply `qadence` for solving a basic quantum machine learning application: fitting a simple function with the quantum circuit learning (QCL) [^1] algorithm.

-Quantum circuit learning [^1] is a supervised quantum machine learning algorithm that uses parametrized quantum neural networks to learn the behavior of an arbitrary mathematical function starting from some training data extracted from it.
+QCL is a supervised quantum machine learning algorithm that uses parametrized quantum neural networks to learn the behavior of an arbitrary mathematical function starting from some training data extracted from it.
 We choose the function